Sources¶

 Note

-POST and PUT requests skip the HEAD probe entirely — head_supported has no effect for non-GET methods.
+POST and PUT requests skip the HEAD probe entirely, so head_supported has no effect for non-GET methods.

 JSON Options¶